 The main advantage of online education is its flexibility.
 A student can adjust his study timings as per his own needs.
-One can study indoor or outdoor, in a room or while traveling in a metro.
-It also saves time, energy or money of traveling to a specific destination to attain knowledge.
+One can study indoor or outdoor, in a room or while travelling in a metro.
+It also saves time, energy or money of travelling to a specific destination to attain knowledge.

 In online education, one is free to choose his own combination of subjects regardless of the percentage required for taking up that particular subject.
 One can even take up odd combinations such as science with psychology or commerce with mass communication fearless of the fact that someone might judge them for their choices.